 Non-budgeted expenditures

+The executive may authorize non-budgeted expenditures of up to and including $1,000 by ordinary resolution, and non-budgeted expenditures in excess of $1,000, but not more than $1,500, by unanimous vote at a duly convened meeting of the Executive.

 The executive will present all proposed expenditures beyond the current budget for approval at the next general meeting.

 Treasurer’s report